-Course Code: Course Title: Innovation Project- 0-0- 4-2 CSE 1003 Raspberry Pi Using Python L- T- Type of Course: School Core & Practical Only.
-P- C
+Course Code: CSE 1003 Course Title: Innovation Project- Raspberry Pi Using Python 0-0- 4-2 Type of Course: School Core & Practical Only.
+L- T- P- C Version No. 1.0 Course Pre- requisites NIL Anti-requisites NIL Course Description The Raspberry Pi is an amazing single boar of running Linus and a whole host of application friendly programming language that is development, scientific research, and in modures will enable students in writing own prolights, respond to button pushes, read statements and many more.
+The continuous properties of designing, developing, coding using Raspberry Pi. tions.
+Pyt used i lany othe ograms w sensors, urse also hon is a beginner- in schools, web er industries.
+This with Python to blink log data on the o offers in-depth Course Outcomes On successful completion of this course able to: the stud lents shall be 5) Write a program in Python.
+6) Explain the main features of the Raspb 7) Demonstrate the hardware interfacing Raspberry Pi system.
+8) Demonstrate the functioning of live valueing Raspberry Pi system. ng of th e peripherals to

-Version No. 1.0 Course Pre- requisites NIL Anti-requisites NIL Course Description The Raspberry Pi is an amazing single board computer (SBC) capable of running Linus and a whole host of applications.
-Python is a beginner-friendly programming language that is used in schools, web development, scientific research, and in many other industries.
-This course will enable students in writing own programs with Python to blink lights, respond to button pushes, read sensors, log data on the Raspberry Pi and many more.
-The course also offers in-depth knowledge of designing, developing, coding and implementing projects using Raspberry Pi.
-Course Outcomes On successful able to: completion of th is course the students s shall be 5) Write a program in Python.
-6) Explain the main features of the Raspberry Pi board 7) Demonstrate the hardware interfacing of the peripherals to Raspberry Pi system.
-8) Demonstrate the functioning of live various projects carried out using Raspberry Pi system.
 Course Content: Module 1 Basics of Python, functions Quiz Problem Solving 4 Lab Sessions